AI-driven non-intrusive uncertainty quantification of advanced nuclear fuels for digital twin-enabling technology: Results and Discussion

 \section{Results and Discussion}

 3D axisymmetric BISON simulations were performed to compute the average burnup, maximum cladding surface temperature, maximum fuel centerline temperature, cladding inner, fuel pellet volume, and plenum pressure.
-Figures \ref{fig:uq_uo2} and \ref{fig:uq_u3si2} represent the mean values and single standard deviation confidence intervals obtained with the PCM for $\rm UO_{2}$ and $\rm U_{3}Si_{2}$, respectively.
-The individual contributions of input variables on the system response are quantified and expressed using the first-order Sobol's sensitivity indices as shown in Figure \ref{fig:sa_uo2} and \ref{fig:sa_u3si2}.
+Figures \ref{fig:uq_uo2} and \ref{fig:uq_u3si2} represent the mean values and single standard deviation confidence intervals obtained with the PCE for $\rm UO_{2}$ and $\rm U_{3}Si_{2}$, respectively.

 Figure \ref{fig:uq_uo2} (a) shows that the burnup and its uncertainty of the $\rm UO_{2}$ system increase slowly up to $10^{6}$ seconds, after which it increases rapidly with time additional.
-The Sobol indices indicate that fuel density affects the burnup in Figure \ref{fig:sa_uo2} (a).
-It reflects that the fission rate is a function of uranium density.
 Although the mean value differs, similar phenomena were observed in the $\rm U_{3}Si_{2}$ system.
 Figure \ref{fig:uq_u3si2} (a) represents 1.4 times higher mean values than $\rm UO_{2}$.
 This result is attributed to the high uranium density of $\rm U_{3}Si_{2}$ (11.3 $\rm g/cm^{3}$) \cite{white2015}.
-Sobol's indices also show a significant contribution from fuel density as shown in Figure \ref{fig:sa_u3si2} (a).